monfera/farris/README.md

 # FAQ

-## What is the benefits of using Bublé instead of Babel?
+## What are the benefits of using Bublé instead of Babel?

-There are too many to mention them all, but here is a few of them:
+There are too many of them to be able to mention them all.
+To name a few:

 - There are no plugins or presets – less extensibility, but also zero configuration
 - no need for Babel helpers